Artemis Accords: History

-In 2022, the number of signatories of the Accords more than doubled from the previous year: Israel signed, followed by Romania, Bahrain, and Singapore in March; Colombia in May, and France on 7 June 2022, the 60th anniversary of the founding of its space program (pursuant to meetings in November 2021 between U.S. Vice President Kamala Harris and French President Emmanuel Macron in which he expressed France's intent to join).
-Saudi Arabia signed the Accords on 14 July 2022, becoming the second Middle Eastern and Arab country to join.
-On 13 December 2022, at the United States–Africa Leaders Summit 2022, Rwanda and Nigeria became the first African nations to sign the Artemis Accords.

-Representatives from signatory nations held their first meeting on 19 September 2022 at the IAC to discuss the Accords and cooperation in space more broadly.
+In 2022, the number of signatories of the Accords more than doubled from the previous year: Israel signed, followed by Romania, Bahrain, and Singapore in March; Colombia in May, and France on June 7, 2022, the 60th anniversary of the founding of its space program (pursuant to meetings in November 2021 between U.S. Vice President Kamala Harris and French President Emmanuel Macron in which he expressed France's intent to join).
+Saudi Arabia signed the Accords on July 14, 2022, becoming the fourth Middle Eastern and third Arab country to join.
+On December 13, 2022, at the United States–Africa Leaders Summit 2022, Rwanda and Nigeria became the first African nations to sign the Artemis Accords.
+Representatives from signatory nations held their first meeting on September 19, 2022, at the IAC to discuss the Accords and cooperation in space more broadly.

 In 2023, signatories to the Accords continued to grow, including: the Czech Republic and Spain both signing within a single month, followed by Ecuador as well as India signing the Accords during prime minister Narendra Modi's state visit to the U.S. In September 2023, Director General of the German Space Agency at DLR and Member of the DLR Executive Board Walther Pelzer, signed the Accords for Germany in the German embassy in Washington D.C.
 The ceremony was attended and witnessed as well by Space-Coordinator of the German Government, Anna Christmann, the current German ambassador in Washington, Andreas Michaelis as well as the Administrator of NASA, Bill Nelson.
 Iceland, the Netherlands and Bulgaria joined in October/November 2023.
 Angola joined in December 2023 during a ceremony in Washington, D.C.

 In 2024, Belgium, Greece, Uruguay, Switzerland, Sweden, Slovenia, Lithuania, Peru, Slovakia, Armenia, the Dominican Republic, Estonia, Cyprus, Chile, Denmark, Panama, Austria, Thailand, and Liechtenstein joined the Accords.

-With the accession of Thailand into the Accords on 16 December 2024, it became the first signatory to participate in both the International Lunar Research Station and the Artemis Accords, the second being Senegal.
+With the accession of Thailand into the Accords on December 16, 2024, it became the first signatory to participate in both the International Lunar Research Station and the Artemis Accords, the second being Senegal.

-In 2025, Finland, Bangladesh, Norway, Senegal, Hungary, the Philippines, Malaysia, and Latvia joined the Accords.
+In 2025, Finland, Bangladesh, Norway, Senegal, Hungary, Malaysia and the Philippines joined the Accords.
 The Philippines and Malaysia joined the Accords on the sidelines of the 2025 ASEAN Summits.

-Accords
+In 2026, Portugal, Oman, Latvia, Jordan, Morocco, Malta, Ireland, Paraguay, Botswana, Serbia, Mauritius, Turkey, Djibouti, Albania, Croatia, Ivory Coast, and San Marino joined the Accords.

+Principles

 Although a prerequisite for taking part in the Artemis Program, the Accords have been interpreted as codifying key principles and guidelines for exploring space generally.
 Their stated purpose is to "provide for operational implementation of important obligations contained in the Outer Space Treaty and other instruments."
 The Accords are a single document, signed by each country that commits to the Accords' principles.
 Bilateral agreements between space agencies for specific operations on the Moon and beyond are expected to reference the Accords and implement them in particular projects.